 In February 2019, the Women’s Brain Initiative announced the following three awardees:

-BWH Mary Horrigan Connors Center for Women’s Health
+BWH Division of Sleep Medicine and Mary Horrigan Connors Center for Women’s Health

 Pilot Project: Sex differences in the effect of sleep interruption on metabolic and behavioral biomarkers of weight gain.